awsdocs/amazon-sqs-developer-guide/doc_source/sqs-visibility-timeout.md

 For FIFO queues, there can be a maximum of 20,000 inflight messages \(received from a queue by a consumer, but not yet deleted from the queue\)\.
 If you reach this quota, Amazon SQS returns no error messages\.

+**Important**
+When working with FIFO queues, `DeleteMessage` operations will fail if the request is received outside of the visibility timeout window\.
+If the visibility timeout is 0 seconds, the message must be deleted within the same millisecond it was sent, or it is considered abandoned\.
+This can cause Amazon SQS to include duplicate messages in the same response to a `ReceiveMessage` operation if the `MaxNumberOfMessages` parameter is greater than 1\.
+For additional details see [How the Amazon SQS FIFO API Works](http://aws.amazon.com/blogs/developer/how-the-amazon-sqs-fifo-api-works/)\.

 ## Setting the visibility timeout<a name="configuring-visibility-timeout"></a>

 The visibility timeout begins when Amazon SQS returns a message\.
 During this time, the consumer processes and deletes the message\.
 However, if the consumer fails before deleting the message and your system doesn't call the `[DeleteMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_DeleteMessage.html)` action for that message before the visibility timeout expires, the message becomes visible to other consumers and the message is received again\.
 If a message must be received only once, your consumer should delete it within the duration of the visibility timeout\.